Present Moment builds digital wellbeing through participatory, relational engagement.

 Resilient Communities invited small business owners to become hosts & co-designers of resilient networks in neighborhoods devastated by Superstorm Sandy.

-Program Design & Strategy
+Organizational Design & Strategy

 PME founder G. Byrum developed and directed the Just Tech Program, a holistic support model to nurture nontraditional technologists, researchers, journalists, and artists creating radically hopeful tech futures.